 Part of Mixed Bag, Tuesdays at 9pm on WVIA-FM

-Homegrown Music with George Graham presents a wide range of rock, folk (including bluegrass), jazz, blues, reggae, World Music, New Age, fusion, etc., in short, all the types of music that Mixed Bag presents.
-(We do avoid heavy metal and grungy alternative rock, hip-hop, and commercial pop styles.)
+Homegrown Music with George Graham presents a wide range of rock, folk, bluegrass, jazz, blues, reggae, World Music, fusion, etc., in short, all the types of music that Mixed Bag presents, with new studio sessions from the region's finest and most creative musicians.
 The emphasis is on all-original material, or highly original interpretations of old, obscure, or seldom-heard music.
-In the case of folk or jazz, original arrangements of traditional or jazz-standard material is acceptable.
-Homegrown Music does not include covers or performances of current popular songs, since radio listeners may easily find the original versions of such songs elsewhere on the airwaves.
+Each show features a different performance, with occasional encore broadcasts from the series' nearly 40-year archive.

 The series presents monthly two-hour concert-broadcasts from the Sordoni High Definition Theater at WVIA.
 To reserve your seat for an upcoming concert,.